iThoughts-Informatique/iThoughts-Advanced-Code-Editor/readme.txt

 Tags: editor, editors, tool, tools, ace, ace editor, ide, help, programming, code, development, syntax, highlighting, syntax highlighting, check
 Requires at least: 3.3
 Tested up to: 4.4
-Stable tag: 1.0.2
+Stable tag: 1.2.0
 License: GPLv2 or later

 Integrate the Code Editor Ace into your WordPress editors to help you write efficient code!
+Now provides code checking to avoid 500 errors into your PHP files!

 == Description ==

 Writing code directly into your WordPress editors have never been so easy.
-[Ace](https://ace.c9.io/#nav=about), the famous Code Editor used by [Cloud9 Web-IDE](https://c9.io/), will perfectly fit your needs to be more effective and reduce coding errors.
+[Ace](https://ace.c9.io/#nav=about), the famous Code Editor used by [Cloud9 Web-IDE](https://c9.io/), will perfectly fit your needs to be more effective and reduce coding errors. **It now comes with a code check process on PHP files, to never again crash your server down!**

 = Features =
 * Replace the Appearance and Plugin editor with ACE
+* **Checks your code to avoid submission if syntax errors are found!**
 * 34 themes to style your editor the way you'll love it
 * Automatically adapt the syntax-highlight to the language of the file
 * Automatically adjust editor size to fit your screen and give you a bigger work-area
 * Auto-completion for PHP, HTML, JavaScript and CSS
 * Auto-close parenthesis, brackets, HTML tags, etc etc...
 * Auto-indentation
-* Syntax and code checking to easily find errors
+* Syntax and code checking with markers in editor to easily find errors
 * Possible to enable ace editor in client-side by a shortcode (usefull for forums with code tips)
+* Works well with [iThoughts HTML Snippets](https://www.gerkindevelopment.net/en/portfolio/ithoughts-html-snippets/) to create re-usable pure HTML or hard-coded PHP snippets

 Where WordPress says **Code Is Poetry**, iThoughts Advanced Code Editor reply **Code Is Calligraphy**